TJ Friedl Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to surrender 170 home runs (1.1 per game), the second-fewest in the league.
+- Cardinals pitchers combine to give up 176 home runs (1.1 per game), the fifth-fewest in baseball.

-- The Cardinals are sending Woodford (2-2) out to make his eighth start of the season.
-He is 2-2 with a 5.09 ERA and 29 strikeouts in 46 2/3 innings pitched.
+- Rom (1-4 with a 7.98 ERA and 25 strikeouts in 29 1/3 innings pitched) gets the start for the Cardinals, his eighth of the season.

-- The righty last appeared on Sunday against the San Diego Padres, when he tossed 3 2/3 innings, allowing one earned run while giving up four hits.
+- The lefty last pitched on Sunday against the San Diego Padres, when he tossed 3 1/3 innings, allowing six earned runs while giving up 11 hits.

-- The 26-year-old has a 5.09 ERA and 5.7 strikeouts per nine innings in 14 games this season, while allowing a batting average of .301 to his opponents.
+- In seven games this season, the 23-year-old has an ERA of 7.98, with 7.7 strikeouts per nine innings.
+Opponents are batting .336 against him.

 © 2023 Data Skrive.
 All rights reserved.